autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

     - sets oracle voters for the following epoch, invoking the Oracle Contract `setVoters` function
     - assigns the `lastEpochBlock` state variable the value of the current block number
     - increments the `epochID` by `1`
+    - emits a `NewEpoch` event logging the `epochID` of the new epoch
 - invokes the Oracle Contract [`finalize`](/reference/api/aut/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to calculate the median price of [currency pairs](/glossary/#currency-pair) and re-set oracle voters and parameters ready for the next oracle voting round.

 #### Parameters